SheriefS/AI-Facial-Recognition/README.md

 13. Synthetic Data Generator: synthetic_data.py was written in case bias was located.
 This file was not used, but was submitted as a representation of how synthetic images may be generated from the existing images.

 An archive folder has the necessary *.pth files should you wish to replace the files in the main directory with new training model.
 It also contains 10 sample images for each class

-Google Drive Links:
-Zip with all dataset image files and saved models for evaluation: https://drive.google.com/file/d/1--OaHBl5g9FTuJfESEdoad1HYsUOc5VW/view?usp=sharing
-The folders within this zip contain the following:
-1. /images_AI_dataset_complete/... - Contains the complete dataset
-2. /images_AI_dataset/... - Contains the unaltered dataset used in training
-3. /images_AI_dataset_gender/... - Contains the dataset that is split by genderMode
-4. /images_AI_dataset_level_1/... - Contains the dataset with 15% of the male images removed
-5. /images_AI_dataset_level_2/... - Contains the dataset with 30% of the male images removed
-6. /images_AI_dataset_level_3/... - Contains the dataset with 50% of the male images removed
-7. /K-Fold Model/.. - Contains the *.pth and *.npy files for the k-fold cross validation evaluation
-8. /Gender Data Evaluation Split/.. - Contains the *.pth files used for the bias evaluation
-9. /Bias_Original/.. - Contains the preprocessed data for the trained main model which was done on the unaltered dataset.
-Move to root folder to evaluate main model.
-Replace existing file if prompted.
-Ensure Contents of /Gender Data Evaluation are also in root if evaluating using gender split data (i.e. running model_evaluation_gender.py)
-10. /Bias_Level_1/.. - Contains the preprocessed data for the trained main model which was done on the level 1 dataset.
-Move to root folder to evaluate main model.
-Replace existing file if prompted.Ensure Contents of /Gender Data Evaluation are also in root if evaluating using gender split data (i.e. running model_evaluation_gender.py)
-11. /Bias_Level_2/.. - Contains the preprocessed data for the trained main model which was done on the level 2 dataset.
-Move to root folder to evaluate main model.
-Replace existing file if prompted.Ensure Contents of /Gender Data Evaluation are also in root if evaluating using gender split data (i.e. running model_evaluation_gender.py)
-12. /Bias_Level_3/.. - Contains the preprocessed data for the trained main model which was done on the level 3 dataset.
-Move to root folder to evaluate main model.
-Replace existing file if prompted.Ensure Contents of /Gender Data Evaluation are also in root if evaluating using gender split data (i.e. running model_evaluation_gender.py)

-Should you wish to use this, please ensure the path is respected from the root folder running the python scripts as follows.